 “The essence of fatherhood is found in God, not in human beings.”
 (Pastor Gene Veith, Concordia Theological Seminary)

 The role of fathers is to protect, teach, nurture, provide for, and enjoy their children.
-There are many Bible verses about God being our father.
+There are many Bible verses about knowing God as a loving father.
 Here are some of them.

 1. God the father protects His children

 When we are born, we are totally dependent and helpless.
 Without protection, we would not survive.
 This is also true spiritually.
 We are helpless apart from God.

 “Because he holds fast to me in love, I will deliver him; I will protect him because he knows my name.
 When he calls to me, I will answer him; I will be with him in trouble; I will rescue him and honor him. ” (These are God’s words as written by David in Psalm 91:14-15, ESV)

 Did you notice the conditions?
 God doesn’t protect everyone.
 He protects those who love Him and know His name.
 When we are His children, we have this mindset.
 Do you know Him personally?

 2. God the father teaches and nurtures His children

 Children need someone to help them learn how life works.
 Education, whether formal or informal, takes up most of the first 20 or so years of our lives.
 God is the best teacher of all.
 He deserves the teacher of the year award every year!

 “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
 (This is Jesus speaking in John 14:26 ESV)